PoisotLab/ms_betacov_mapping/README.md

-the bat/betacoronavirus complex is globally fragmented enough to give rise to both different levels of risk (as evidenced by the spatial location of spillover events) and different types of co-evolutionary dynamics, we turn to the Geographic Mosaic Theory of Coevolution **REF** to provide a measure of risk accounting for multiple processes.
+the bat/betacoronavirus complex is globally fragmented enough to give rise to both different levels of risk (as evidenced by the spatial location of spillover events) and different types of co-evolutionary dynamics, we turn to the Geographic Mosaic Theory of Coevolution [@Thompson2005GeoMos] to provide a measure of risk accounting for multiple processes.
 In @fig:trivariate, we overlapped three components of spillover risk: viral sharing, *i.e.* the chance that two bats will share viruses overall; Local Contribution to Beta Diversity, *i.e.* the fact that a bat community is compositionally unique compared to the average compositional similarity across the entire system; finally, host phylogenetic diversity, *i.e.* how dispersed the bats in a location are within the tree of life.
 This approach leads to the definition of broad biogeographic regions of risk, where the same color represents the same type of risk.
 By way of constrat to figures @fig:richness and @fig:biogeo, these regions do not necessarilly overlap with previous spatial partitions of the bat/betacoronavirus complex.

 ![Trivariate additive mapping of the components of risk in the red/green/blue, where high virus sharing is encoded in the blue channel, host phylogenetic